 People who suffer from exercise-induced asthma have sensitive airways that react instantly to any changes in the humidity and temperature, especially when breathing in colder, dryer air.

-Symptoms of exercised induced bronchoconstriction may occur during exercise or after a few minutes and may continue for 30 minutes or more if not treated.
-These symptoms include:
+Symptoms of exercised induced broncho-constriction may occur during exercise or after a few minutes and may continue for 30 minutes or more if not treated.

 If you want to prevent asthma from spoiling your exercise routine, here are some tips to follow:

-Usually, people who suffer from this kind of asthma, take an inhaler that contains albuterol.
+Usually, people who suffer from this kind of asthma use an inhaler.
 It is taken 15 minutes before the exercise and can help you for the next 4-6 hours.

 One of the greatest stimuli for exercise-induced bronchospasm is dry and cold air, so the condition is usually associated with people who play sports in cold areas, such as skiers.
 Other sports, which include long periods of running or exertions, such as soccer, hockey, basketball, or field hockey, are more likely to suffer from such asthma.
 Other sports that are less likely to cause you trouble include hiking, baseball, wrestling, golf, football, leisure biking, gymnastics or walking.